Two-Stage Hybrid Supervision Framework for Fast, Low-resource, and Accurate Organ and Pan-cancer Segmentation in Abdomen CT

 \titlerunning{Two-Stage Hybrid Supervision Framework}

-\authorrunning{W. Liu et al.} {School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing 100876, China\\ \and State Key Laboratory of Structural Analysis, Optimization and CAE Software for Industrial Equipment, School of Aeronautics and Astronautics, Dalian University of Technology, Dalian 116024, China\\ }
+\authorrunning{W. Liu et al.} {School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing 100876, China\\ \and State Key Laboratory of Structural Analysis, Optimization and CAE Software for Industrial Equipment, School of Aeronautics and Astronautics, Dalian University of Technology, Dalian 116024, China\\ \and School of Computer Science and Information Security, Guilin University of Electronic Technology, Guilin, China\\ }